kbaseattic/nextgen/docs/design/data/README.md

 This top-level document summarizes the data redesign.
 As some of the sub-sections get longer and more involved with implementations, they will get moved into their own documents and links will be added.

+See also the list of [challenges](/docs/challenges/data.md) that motivate the redesign.

 ## Information we need in objects

 * Object metadata